nerdapplabs/nginx-vue/README.rst

 Configuration
 -------------

-The supplied :file:`nginx.conf` sets up the appropriate configuration for running locally out of the repository directory.
+The supplied ``nginx.conf`` sets up the appropriate configuration for running locally out of the repository directory.

 Essentially, requests for static files are handled by `Nginx`_, requests for API endpoints are proxied to port 8081.